KarlR24/FitzHugh-Nagumo-on-Networks/README.md

 ### Evolution of the Dynamics on the Network

 The function image_creator visualized the node activity on the network.
-The network is plotted according to a chosen layout algorithm and the node activity is colorcoded. \
+The network is plotted according to a chosen layout algorithm and the node activity is color coded. \
 Afterwards, one can make a GIF (used here) or video with the png images .

 Here the initial states = "ins" are chosen such that the middle node in the grid network is perturbed and all other nodes are at the equilibrium.
-Observe the propagation of the pertubation away from the perturbed node throughout the network.
+Observe the propagation of the perturbation away from the perturbed node throughout the network.

      G = nx.grid_2d_graph(11, 11)
      model = FitzHugh_Nagumo_coupled(coupling=20, network=G, a=0.3, b=0.1, tau=0.1, delta_t=10**(-3), T=50, initial_states=ins)